ArthurDanjou/artsite/content/projects/rl-tennis.md

 I am implementing several key RL algorithms covered during my academic curriculum to observe their behavioral differences in a high-dimensional state space:
 * **Value-Based Methods:** Deep Q-Networks (DQN) and its variants (Double DQN, Dueling DQN).
 * **Policy Gradient Methods:** Proximal Policy Optimization (PPO) for more stable continuous action control.
-* **Exploration Strategies:** Implementing Epsilon-greedy and Entropy-based exploration to handle the sparse reward signals in tennis rallies.
+* **Exploration Strategies:** Implementing epsilon-greedy and entropy-based exploration to handle the sparse reward signals in tennis rallies.

 ### 2. The "Grand Slam" Tournament (Self-Play)
 To determine the most robust strategy, I developed a competitive framework: